posabsolute/posabsolute.github.io/_posts/2024-01-02-the-email-stack.md

 You could also pre-render the JSX email to an HTML soup, but then what about the email variables?
 You must add a layer on the last-mile delivery to inject those variables into the email before it's sent.
 Yuck.

-There is only one solution I can think of: serverless functions.
+There is only one solution I can think of, *serverless functions*.
 But this feels too hard for what this provides, I want simple and elegant.

 #### Should you use React-Email and JSX-Email